dhaitz/CalibFW/DOCUMENTATION.md

 ## Make your own functions
-To make use of the full power of the CalibFW plotting framework, you are advised to base your custom functions on the `datamcplot()` function.
+To make use of the full power of the Excalibur plotting framework, you are advised to base your custom functions on the `datamcplot()` function.
 Examples can be found in the `plotting/plot_sandbox.py` file.